Ultima Underworld: The Stygian Abyss: Gameplay

 Ultima Underworld is a role-playing video game (RPG) that takes place from a first-person perspective in a three-dimensional environment.
 The player's goal is to adventure through a large, multi-level dungeon, in which the entire game is set.
 The player uses a freely movable mouse cursor to interact with the game's world, and with the icon-based interface on the heads-up display (HUD).
-Each icon has a specific effect; for example, the player uses the Look icon to examine objects closely, while the Fight icon causes the player character to ready their weapon.
+Each icon has a specific effect; for example, the player uses the Look icon to examine objects closely, while the Fight icon readies the weapons of the player character.
 The player's progression through the game is non-linear: areas may be explored, and puzzles and quests finished, in any order.
 An automatically filling map, to which the player may add notes, records what the player has seen above a minimum level of brightness.
 The player character may carry light sources to extend the line of sight in varying amounts.
 Exploratory actions include looking up and down, jumping, and swimming.

 The player begins the game by creating a character, for whom traits such as gender, class and skills may be selected.
 Skills range from fighting with an axe, to bartering, to picking locks.
 By participating in combat, quests and exploration, the character gains experience points.
 When certain amounts of experience points are accumulated, the character levels up, gaining additional hit points and mana.
 Experience is required to recite mantras at shrines in the game.
 Each mantra is a statement—such as "Om Cah"—that increases proficiency in a specific skill when typed.
 Simple mantras are provided in the game's manual, while more complex ones are hidden throughout the game.
-An inventory on the HUD lists the items and weapons carried by the player character; capacity is limited by weight.
+An inventory on the HUD lists the items and weapons carried by the player character; carrying capacity is limited by weight.
 Players equip items via a paper doll system, wherein items are clicked-and-dragged onto a representation of the player character.